Schoolnet 20.1 System Requirements

 1 gigabyte (GB) RAM (32-bit) or 2 GB RAM (64-bit) or better*

-The current release of the Schoolnet application has been tested with and supports the following browsers.
+The current release of Schoolnet has been tested with and supports the following operating systems and browsers.
 Older browsers may work, but have not been tested.

-Some browsers not listed in this table may work with Schoolnet.
+Browsers that are not listed in this table may work with Schoolnet.
 However, Pearson has tested the current release only against those browsers listed in the table above.
 If a defect is reported with an unsupported browser, Pearson may not be able to offer a fix.
+Note the following:

-Where there is flexibility, we recommend using either the Chrome or Firefox browser.
+- Where there is flexibility, we recommend using either Chrome or Firefox.

 Additional Plug-in Requirements